 Is food provided?

-The event will include a continental breakfast, buffet lunch, and buffet dinner as needed along with interim snacks and plenty of beverages.
+The event will include a continental breakfast and buffet/box lunch, along with interim snacks and plenty of beverages.

 Who owns the ideas or intellectual property that may be created?